 For days, months or years, they had been living in a rag-tag city of tents, tucked away in the woods near Camden's downtown.
 Then, Amir Khan — a pastor and entrepreneur — came along and promised them homes for a year.

+Not everyone was eager to board the bus.
 Some disappeared into the urban wilderness in the days before Tent City closed.

 Television cameras were there to record the end of Tent City; it was a feel-good story.